 These too, are fair questions.

-For all of the talk that ethnicity, gender, and religious believes should not be a factor in decisions we make, we certainly do like to delineate which groups people belong to, and we segment ourselves in every bizarre way imaginable.
+For all of the talk that ethnicity, gender, and religious beliefs should not be a factor in decisions we make, we certainly do like to delineate which groups people belong to, and we segment ourselves in every bizarre way imaginable.

 Gay/ not gay /not exactly sure until a celebrity we like comes out.